roboflow/roboflow-swift/README.md

     </br>
 </p>

 This is the source code for the Roboflow Swift SDK.
-It allows you to run [Object Detection](https://blog.roboflow.com/object-detection/) models locally on your iOS device that you have trained or have been trained on [Roboflow Universe](https://universe.roboflow.com) by others.
+It allows you to run [Object Detection](https://blog.roboflow.com/object-detection/) or [Instance Segmentation](https://blog.roboflow.com/instance-segmentation/) models locally on your iOS device that you have trained or have been trained on [Roboflow Universe](https://universe.roboflow.com) by others.
 The SDK pulls down the CoreML version of the trained model and caches it lcoally for running inference on the edge.